sarkahn/bevy_ascii_terminal/README.md

 }
 ```

+And that's it.
 You can write to the terminal when you create it, or from a query:

 ```rust
 fn write_to_terminal(mut q: Query<&mut Terminal>) {